Sparkobsecju/PracticeContentProvider/README.md

-still look for approach to implement ContentProvider, and it malfunction now
+still look for approach to implement ContentProvider, and it malfunctions now